 The plans for DFF were developed with the kind assistance of an Advisory Group consisting of Vera Franz, Morris Lipson, Peter Noorlander, and Rupert Skilbeck.
 Read more about our Board, our team and the support we offer.

-DFF is supported by Open Society Foundations, Adessium Foundation, Luminate, Renewable Freedom Foundation, and receives project funding from the Democracy and Media Foundation.
+DFF is currently supported by Open Society Foundations, Adessium Foundation, Luminate, and Ford Foundation.
+We previously received support from the Renewable Freedom Foundation and project funding from the Democracy and Media Foundation.